 This temporary exhibit was on display at the Human History Museum in 2017.
 It gave the public a look through the eyes of three famed contemporary impressionists; Erin Hanson, Royden Card, and Teri Saa.
 Viewers were perfumed with modern interpretations of the southwestern desert landscapes of Zion.

 Each artist possess a different skill set that naturally alters their reflections and productions.

 Erin Hanson has been around the block; she’s been a prolific, modern master in the rebirth of the impressionist movement.
 Her passion for natural beauty is seen in her work as she transforms vistas familiar and rare into stunning interpretations of bold color, playful rhythms and raw emotional impact.

-Royden Card from St. George often participates in the Plien Air event and although he ‘doesn’t make sense, he does makes paintings.’
+Royden Card from St. George, Utah often participates in the Plein Air event and although he ‘doesn’t make sense, he does make paintings.’
 He often depicts desert badlands usually not considered beautiful by offering hints, fragments of its subtle colorations, contrasts and rugged geology.

-Their works will be on display at the Museum beginning June 9, through August 27, 2017.
-“Each artist will challenge the viewer by sharing their personal interpretation and experience of Zion, and hopefully cause them to view the park with a new lens,” comments Miriam Watson, Museum Curator.
+“Each artist will challenge the viewer by sharing their personal interpretation and experience of Zion, and hopefully cause them to view the park with a new lens.”